BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 # !!
 This Project is Work in Progress!!

 ## To Do ##
-- [ ] Test if Audio from a Call and Microfon is working
+- [ ] Microfon in calls currently not working
 - [ ] Build and test the second version of the media buttons
 - [ ] integrate the display in my car (I cant build a mount for every car but will test it with my ford fiesta mk6)